webdevigner/docs.mk.nl/docs/Remote-Access/linux-remote-desktop-thinlinc-tailscale.md

 ### Troubleshooting

 !!! question
-    - **Remote access to my home machine with Thinlinc through Tailscale from external network...**
+    - **Remote access from my Laptop "only" to my home machine with Thinlinc through Tailscale from external network...**

     ---

     - I tried to gain remote access from my laptop to my home machine via Thinlinc through Tailscale.
 It works fine on local network.
 But when I move to an external network, I can’t access my home machine using Thinlinc.
-SSH works fine and I have accessed my machine via SSH just fine
+SSH works fine because I have accessed my machine from external network via SSH.

     - Note that ThinLinc connections are a two-step process.
 First the client establishes a connection to the ssh address you state in the connection form.
 But once connected, the ThinLinc server replies with the address where the client should actually connect to.
 In a simple setup this is the address the ThinLinc server itself thinks it has.
 So it is important to make them match up.